openbaton/dummy-vnfm-amqp/README.md

 To start the Dummy-VNFM-Amqp execute *./dummy-vnfm.sh start* in the project's root directory.
 This will create a new screen window which you can access using *screen -x openbaton*.
 If you want to run the Dummy VNFManager Amqp on another machine than on which rabbitmq is running you first have to configure it.
-You can either change the property *spring.rabbitmq.host* to the ip address of the host running rabbitmq in the *application.properties* file in the project's resources folder or you can create a properties file */etc/openbaton/dummy-vnfm-amqp.properties*, copy the previously mentioned
+Either you use the *application.properties* file in the project's resources folder to configure it or you create the file */etc/openbaton/dummy-vnfm-amqp.properties*, copy the previously mentioned *application.properties* file's content into it and configure it there.
-*application.properties* file's content into it and change the ip address there.
+Then change the properties *spring.rabbitmq.host* and *spring.rabbitmq.port* to the ip address and host on which rabbitmq are running.
 If you decided to create the file */etc/openbaton/dummy-vnfm-amqp.properties* the Dummy VNFManager Amqp will only use this one so make sure that all the properties from the file *application.properties* are present.
 To use the Dummy-VNFManager-Amqp for "deploying" a network service you have to store a VimInstance with type *test* in the NFVO